-If you are taking part in Race to the King, your first week of training begins on Monday the 26th of February.
-If you are taking part in Race to the Stones, your first week of training begins on Monday the 25th of March.
+- If you are taking part in Race to the King, your first week of training begins on Monday 3rd of March. - If you are taking part in Race to the Stones, your first week of training begins on Monday 24th of March.

-Meet the Trainer
+Meet the trainer